South Carolina is a state full of destinations with mystical views. One such city is Myrtle Beach.

 Myrtle Beach is loaded with beaches extending to 60 miles.
 The long-covered area with beaches ensures that visitors can enjoy the shorelines even when tourist traffic is at its highest.

-However, you will need to steer clear of the regions where major resorts are built.
+However, you will have to avoid the regions where major resorts are built.

-According to EZ Home Search, the best areas to live in Myrtle Beach include:
+The best areas to live in Myrtle Beach are:

 - North Myrtle Beach